 Highest Point: 1,836m

 Follow the same steps from the Flowers Path and hike until you reach the junction with Messnerin.
-From here you’ll have another two hours to reach Messnerin Peak and two hours to reach Green Lake.
+From here, you’ll have another two hours to reach Messnerin Peak and two more hours to reach Green Lake.

 - Entrance: FREE, no opening hours

-- Best way to come to Tragöss is by car.
+- The best way to come to Tragöss is by car.
 Parking: 4 EUR, 4.5USD / day.
 TIP: Leave your car at the Festsaal parking lot, in the middle of Tragöss.
 It’s free of charge and it takes no more than 10 minutes to reach Green Lake.

 - Zenz Campingplace offers camping facilities if you choose to camp in Tragöss.

 - At Seehof Restaurant you can serve a delicious traditional lunch.

-Hiking around Green Lake (Grüner See) should be on everyone’s list travelling to this part of Austria.
-While most of the people prefer to walk around the lake, I encourage you to take your time and go on a hike through the forest before heading to the lake.
+Hiking around Green Lake (Grüner See) should be on everyone’s list traveling to this part of Austria.
+While most people prefer to walk around the lake, I encourage you to take your time and go on a hike through the forest before heading to the lake.